USS Allen (DD-66)

 USS Allen (DD-66) was a Sampson-class destroyer of the United States Navy launched in 1916.
 She was the second Navy ship named for Lieutenant William Henry Allen (1784–1813), a naval officer during the War of 1812.
-She was the longest-serving destroyer on the Naval Vessel Register when she was sold in 1946 and was one of the few ships in the US Navy during World War II which was completed during World War I.
+She was the longest-serving destroyer on the Naval Vessel Register when she was sold in 1946 and was one of the few US Navy ships completed during World War I to serve in World War II.

 Construction and design

 The construction of six destroyers of the Sampson-class for the US Navy was authorized in June 1914, with a contract being signed with Bath Iron Works for the construction of USS Allen on 30 January 1915.
 Allen was laid down by Bath Iron Works at their Bath Maine shipyard and was launched on 5 December 1916, sponsored by Miss Dorothea Dix Allen and Miss Harriet Allen Butler, and commissioned on 24 January 1917, Lieutenant Commander Samuel W. Bryant in command.
 Final delivery from Bath Iron Works was recorded as 22 October 1917, per the official records of the Bath Iron Works Company. (record Number 68).
 Construction cost was $816,185.43 for hull and machinery.

 Allen was 315 ft 3 in long overall and 310 ft 0 in between perpendiculars, with a beam of 30 ft 6 in and a draft of 10 ft 9 in.
 Displacement was 920 LT standard and 1330 LT full load.
 Four Normand three-drum water tube boilers supplied saturated steam at 260 psi to two sets of Parsons steam turbines rated at 17500 shp.
 A geared cruising turbine was fitted which could drive the port propeller shaft.
 Design speed was 29.5 kn, with a speed of 30.29 kn reached during sea trials.

 The ship was armed with four 4-inch (102 mm) 50-calibre guns, with two 1-pounder (37 mm) pom-pom autocannon providing anti-aircraft protection.
-Four treble mounts for 21-inch (533 mm) torpedo tubes were fitted.
+Four triple mounts for 21-inch (533 mm) torpedo tubes were fitted.
 Crew was 136 officers and other ranks during wartime and 103 during peacetime.

 By 1930, Allen's pom-poms had been replaced by a single 3-inch (76 mm) anti-aircraft gun.
 Allen was rearmed during World War II for escort operations, with two triple torpedo-tube mounts being removed to accommodate depth charge projectors and six Oerlikon 20 mm cannons.